erasmus-without-paper/ewp-specs-api-iias/endpoints/get.md

 All requests from the EWP Network MUST be allowed access to this API.
 Consult the [Echo API][echo] specs for details on handling unprivileged requests.

+Note, that this does not imply that you must allow access to all IIAs to the requester.
+The server is allowed to choose its own policy, as long as the following requirements are satisfied:

+* You MUST be consistent.
+If you allow a specific requester to see a specific IIA, then this IIA MUST also be listed (to this requester) via the `index` endpoint.
+Similarly, if you leave a reference to an IIA when the requester is using any of the other APIs, then this requester MUST also be allowed to read this IIA.

+* You SHOULD allow an IIA to be read at least by all its partners.
+This is, after all, what this API is for.

 Handling of invalid parameters
 ------------------------------